 - Windows that have not been installed correctly can allow water to leak into the walls.
 Damaged and missing weather stripping and flashing can allow moisture to penetrate the home around windows and doors.

 - Like every other part of your home HVAC also needs regular maintenance.
-Proper maintenance will prolong the life of your equipment as well as reduce the chance of mold and potential moisture problems.
-Humidifiers should be monitored to ensure they are not adding too much moisture to your home which has the potential to lead to mold.
+Proper maintenance will prolong the life of your equipment as well as reduce the chance of mould and potential moisture problems.
+Humidifiers should be monitored to ensure they are not adding too much moisture to your home which has the potential to lead to mould.

 - Sump Pumps

 - Sump pumps help to keep your basement dry so it is important to ensure they are operating correctly.
 All water flowing into the sump pit is pushed away from the home.
 Sump pumps can become overloaded if water is not drained away from the home properly.
 If a sump pump is running regularly even when there is not heavy rain or melting could be the sign of excessive water build up under the basement floor from poor landscaping, gutter backups and other issues.

 Now that you know how you can keep your home dry bring on the sun!